rampanwar97/health-caretaker/.github/README.md

 ## Image Tags

-Images are tagged with exactly what you push:
+Images are tagged with your tag name plus `latest`:
 - `your-username/health-caretaker:v1.2.3` (if you push tag `v1.2.3`)
+- `your-username/health-caretaker:latest` (always updated to the most recent build)
 - `your-username/health-caretaker:release-2024-01-15` (if you push tag `release-2024-01-15`)
-- `your-username/health-caretaker:latest` (if you push tag `latest`)
+- `your-username/health-caretaker:latest` (updated to release-2024-01-15)

 ## Usage